 Non-Residents Driving a UK Registered Car in Spain

-So for tourists or non-residents, so long as the vehicle is road legal in the UK, it could be used in Spain for (nearly) up to 12 months.
+So for tourists or non-residents, as long as the vehicle is road legal in the UK, it could in theory be kept in Spain for up to 12 months, and used during visits providing the total duration of those visits does not exceed 6 months.

 Here´s a scenario to illustrate this: